Dark matter: 1980–1990s

-A stream of observations in the 1980s supported the presence of dark matter, including gravitational lensing of background objects by galaxy clusters, the temperature distribution of hot gas in galaxies and clusters, and the pattern of anisotropies in the cosmic microwave background.
-According to consensus among cosmologists, dark matter is composed primarily of a not yet characterized type of subatomic particle.
+A stream of observations in the 1980–1990s supported the presence of dark matter.
+(Persic, Salucci & Stel 1996) is notable for the investigation of 967 spirals.
+The evidence for dark matter also included gravitational lensing of background objects by galaxy clusters, the temperature distribution of hot gas in galaxies and clusters, and the pattern of anisotropies in the cosmic microwave background.

+According to the current consensus among cosmologists, dark matter is composed primarily of some type of not-yet-characterized subatomic particle.

 The search for this particle, by a variety of means, is one of the major efforts in particle physics.